 - Ask three other organizations you work with to sign the Michigan Good Food Charter Resolution of Support.

-- If you don’t already participate, join or attend meetings of a local food policy council or similar group in your area.
+- If you don’t already participate, join or attend meetings of a local food council, statewide network, or similar group in your area.

 - Assess how goals from the charter can be incorporated into your organization’s strategic plan.

-- If you buy food on a regular basis, choose to buy from Michigan farmers whenever possible.
+- If you buy food on a regular basis, choose to buy from Michigan farmers and food vendors whenever possible.
 Check out Michigan Market Maker as one way to find local farmers.

 - Participate in or sponsor a local food systems event or conference.